meta-llama/synthetic-data-kit/README.md

 # Shows: directory stats, file counts by extension, list of files

 synthetic-data-kit create ./data/parsed --preview
-# Shows: .txt files that would be processed
+# Shows: .lance files that would be processed (legacy .txt files also supported)
 ```
 ## Configuration